tofuddreg/deployer/README.md

 ### Configuration

-Firstly you wanna start with creating and modifying configuration file for Deployer. <br />
+Firstly you want to start with creating and modifying configuration file for Deployer. <br />
 To generate new configuration file template, use the following command:

 ```Bash